 Javier's narrative depicts the reflections of the protagonist by intertwining the thoughts of two characters: the addict and Addiction herself.

-As I War Myself emphasizes the struggle between making moral decisions or feeding the addiction.
-At the same time, the author manages to reserve the dignity of his narrator by relating him to everyone else.
+As I War Myself emphasizes the struggle between making moral decisions or feeding the addiction while managing to preserve the dignity of his narrator by relating him to everyone else.

 "As I War Myself reads like a chilling firsthand account.
 It is narrated in the voice of a young man who's held in thrall by addiction.
 As I War Myself is a brutal but thoughtful novella about the deadly trap of addiction."